jimmy-lyons/Lift-algorithm/README.md

   // create new lift instance with counter and liftDoor injected on initialisation:
     lift = new Lift(counter, liftDoor)

-  // Create an event halndler for when a button is pushed to call the lift,
+  // Create an event handler for when a button is pushed to call the lift,
   // or when a button is pushed inside the lift.
   // Button should know the level it's assigned to to create a new instance of Level class: onButtonPush{